French Bread In One Hour

 Step One: Gather The Ingredients

-I love to gather my ingredients before I start making the recipe for the day.
+I love to gather my ingredients before I start making the day’s recipe.
 You only need six ingredients, including the water!

 Step Two: Dump Everything in Bosch